Introduction: GoBabyGo: Make a Joystick-controlled Ride-on Car

 These benefits do require more of a financial investment (they cost about 50% more than the push-button car, less if you have some parts on hand), and they will require a bit more time and skill to put together.

 In this project, a joystick replaces the pedal and steering wheel that were originally used to control a battery-powered Jeep.
 The front wheels are replaced with casters, and two motor-controllers and an Arduino microcontroller control the two motors.
 These instructions are step-by-step for this Jeep, but here's a generalized circuit diagram for those interested in the big picture.
-This design enables the child to go forwards, backwards, and spin with a zero turn radius – and we firmly believe that every kid should be able to spin in circles!
+We also have instructions for a firetruck model.
+The design in these instructions enables the child to go forwards, backwards, and spin with a zero turn radius – and we firmly believe that every kid should be able to spin in circles!

 Note that this project uses 3D printed parts.
 If you lack a 3D printer, printing services can be found online, at libraries, or at a maker-space.
 The project also includes lots of soldering, though some of the splicing could be replaced with crimp connectors.